IntoTheDev/Save-System-for-Unity/README.md

 - Save files are encrypted

 ## Usage
-You need to download this package and [Odin Serializer](https://odininspector.com/download).
+You need to download this package and [Odin Serializer](https://odininspector.com/download) (Odin Serializer is free, download button at the bottom of the page).
 For saving/loading you need to create class/struct and inherit ISerializable interface.

 ```csharp
 using ToolBox.Serialization;